daffaputra09/calculator-model-menu/README.md

 # Calculator Model Menu

-In this calculator user need to choice menu in below
+In this calculator user need to choice menu first.
 ```
 1. Penjumlahan
 2. Pengurangan